CMU M.Des. Interaction Studio 2, 12 weeks

 During our M.Des.
 Studio 2, which attempted to explore the connection between artificial intelligence and learning, we attempted to design a solution that would create a more inclusive environment for international students on campus.
 We framed out design challenge as follows:

-We began by conducting exploratory research with international students on campus to better understand what pain points they encountered and how they overcame them when first arriving to the US.
+We then conducted exploratory research with international students on campus to better understand what pain points they encountered and how they overcame them when first arriving to the US.
 We used a variety of research methods to get at these questions.
 Methods like interviews, surveys, journey mapping, storyboarding, and letter writing were leveraged.

 Through this research we discovered some initial insights that guided us moving forward: